edthedev/kodi-dropout.tv/README.md

+An attempt at a plugin to launch DropOut.tv in Chromium, from Kodi media center.

 You will need to remote into your Kodi Linux and run `setup.sh` from this repository, before this plugin can load.